 If a teacher (person employed or engaged to carry out teaching work at schools and other institutions in England), in the course of their work in the profession, discovers that an act of Female Genital Mutilation (FGM) appears to have been carried out on a girl under the age of 18 the teacher must report this to the police by dialling 101 (non-emergency) or 999 if there is an immediate threat.
 This is a mandatory reporting duty.
-This duty is set out in Keeping Children Safe in Education (DfE 2018): Annex A. They should always speak to the designated safeguarding lead or their deputy.
+This duty is set out in Keeping Children Safe in Education (DfE 2022): Annex A. They should always speak to the designated safeguarding lead or their deputy.
+All other staff must refer the matter to the designated safeguarding lead or deputy.